qidi-community/Plus4-Wiki/content/chamber-heater-investigation/README.md

 Keep in mind the vast difference to the stock thermal sensor, where it was WAY underestimating, and so always running the heater unit way more than necessary.

 Save power, temperatures more stable, less wild swings.
 It's all good news now!

+## What do full print run chamber temps look like now with all this?

+**Please bear with me.
+Additional data being gathered using Firmware 1.4.3 at this moment as this has caused me to rerun tests**

 ___